Lindsey Stirling: 2010–2012: America's Got Talent and debut studio album

 In 2010, at the age of 23, Stirling was a quarter-finalist on season five of America's Got Talent, where she was described as a "hip hop violinist".
-She impressed the judges on America's Got Talent, not only by mixing hip-hop, pop, and classical music on the violin, but by incorporating dancing with playing the violin, which she also does on her tours and official music videos.
+She impressed the judges not only by mixing hip-hop, pop, and classical music on the violin, but by incorporating dancing with playing the violin, which she also does on her tours and official music videos.
 On a live-chat, Stirling explained, "It is very unnatural to dance while playing the violin.
 I had to practice so hard to learn how to do it, but now it is part of my expression and it comes naturally.
 I have to know a song perfectly before I can even begin to move.
 Once I know a song really well, I can then have fun dancing."
-Not only in her performances, but also with her music, dancing made a huge impact: "I loved dance music so I started with that and wrote 'Transcendence', 'Electric Daisy', and 'Spontaneous Me'."
+Dancing made a huge impact not only in her performances, but also with her music: "I loved dance music so I started with that and wrote 'Transcendence', 'Electric Daisy', and 'Spontaneous Me'."

 Stirling's performances were dubbed "electrifying" by the judges, and won the acclaim of the audience, but after she attempted to step up the dance level in her quarter-final performance, judge Piers Morgan buzzed her.
 He told her: "You're not untalented, but you're not good enough, I don't think, to get away with flying through the air and trying to play the violin at the same time."
 Sharon Osbourne commented: "You need to be in a group. ...
 What you're doing is not enough to fill a theater in Vegas."
 In her blog, Stirling confided: "I was devastated at the results ...
 It was painful, and a bit humiliating; however, I had to relearn where it was that I drew my strength."
 Stirling decided to continue to embrace her unique style of performance, promoting herself on the Internet.
 In a 2012 interview she remarked: "A lot of people have told me along the way that my style and the music I do ... is unmarketable.
 But the only reason I'm successful is because I have stayed true to myself."